asmorodinov/beatmaps_downloader/README.md

 It can download osu maps from the html table, the main purpose is to automatically download all vocaloid maps from https://www.reddit.com/r/osugame/comments/1c1k8wu/ranked_vocaloid_maps_database/

+But you can also reuse `download_map` function and define your own function for getting beatmap ids.

 ## How to run

 1. Export google sheets table from https://www.reddit.com/r/osugame/comments/1c1k8wu/ranked_vocaloid_maps_database/ as html